-When you log in for the first time during the cycle you will see a welcome screen and then asked to complete a few short questions about your practice.
-You will then be taken to the personal development plan.
-You must complete a personal development plan in relation to each CPD cycle.
+When you log in for the first time during the cycle you will see a welcome screen and and then be taken directly to the 'planning your personal development' section.
+You must complete a personal development plan using the online form provided each CPD cycle.
 This should involve: